MathieuDutSik/LatexScript/README.md

 and should be replaced by
 \epsfig{file=MyImage.eps, height=3mm}
   * **CheckCitation**: This program detect citation which are not used in the text It also give detects some other possible inconsistencies.
-  * **CheckReference**: This program detect equation reference that are not used and other inconsistencies
+  * **CheckReference**: This program detect equation reference that are not used and other inconsistencies.
-  * **MakeArxivArch**: This programs make an archive directly submittable to the arxiv repository system.
+  * **MakeArxivArch**: This program makes an archive directly submittable to the arxiv. repository system.
-  * **SimpleCopy**: This program copies the file of a paper to another directory and copies as well all the dependencies that may exist
+  * **SimpleCopy**: This program copies the file of a paper to another directory and copies as well all the dependencies that may exist.
   * **SimpleCopyForEdit**: This program differs from the preceding in that it copies as well the makefile if existing and also the .fig file or .png files if existing.
+  * **LATEX_InsertBibtex**: This program inserts the bibliography in bib file in a latex file.
+This also work for files used in pdflatex which are incompatible with bibtex program.
+  * **LATEX_MakeElsevierSpringer**: This program makes an archive containing the files to be submitted and generally does all operations for elsevier/springer submission.

 References
 ----------

 The latex editing system is well documented See for example https://latex-project.org/intro.html